mpletz/BrickFEM/README.md

 ## 1. Using BrickFEM

-This section first describes how BrickFEM automatically generates steps to establish the clamping connection between the bricks.
-It then defines the format of the input dictionaries for BrickFEM that define the brick arrangement (`assembly`), the loads of a dynamic, explicit step (`explicit_par`), and the basic Lego dimensions (`lego_geom`), see Figure 2.
-It further explains how to run BrickFEM using the input dictionaries.
+This section first defines the format of the input dictionaries for BrickFEM that define the brick arrangement (`assembly`), the loads of a dynamic, explicit step (`explicit_par`), and the basic Lego dimensions (`lego_geom`), see Figure 2.
+It then explains how to run BrickFEM using the input dictionaries.

 Instead of running a dynamic, explicit load for Lego sets that disassemble, the load can also be applied in a static, implicit step.
 The static analysis does not converge any more once the bricks disassemble.
 Therefore, the implicit load is only relevant for Lego sets that slightly deform and do not disassemble.